certik/fastGPT/README.md

     FC=gfortran cmake .
     make

+Download the GPT2 model weights:

+    curl -o model.gguf -L https://huggingface.co/certik/fastGPT/resolve/main/model_fastgpt_124M_v2.gguf

+You can also download 355M for the `gpt-medium` model.

+Now you can modify the `input` file to change the input string and set other parameters.

+Run (requires `model.gguf` and `input` in the current directory):

+    ./gpt2

+## Creating the GGUF file

-Create the `model.dat` file from a given GPT-2 model.
+Create the `model.gguf` file from a given GPT-2 model.
 Supported sizes (and the corresponding names to be used in `pt.py`, and the approximate download size):
 "124M" (`gpt2`, 0.5GB), "355M" (`gpt-medium`, 1.5GB), "774M" (`gpt-large`,
 3GB), "1558M" (`gpt-xl`, 6GB).
 This will download the model and cache it for